Is It Worth Paying Someone to Build a Website in 2026?

 Pay a freelancer or agency if you need a genuinely custom website, complex features, or hands-on strategy, and you have the budget for it.
 That work is worth the price when the project calls for it.

-For everyone else, paying thousands of dollars for a standard small business website made less sense the moment done-for-you generators arrived.
+For everyone else, paying thousands of dollars for a standard small business website made less sense the moment AI website builders arrived.
 The smart move is to match the cost to what you actually need, not to the highest quote in your inbox.

 Frequently asked questions